How much does it cost to do something on the Web?

-When you're launching a website, you may spend nothing or your costs may go through the roof.
-In this article we discuss how much everything costs and what you get for what you pay (or don't pay).
+When launching a website, you may spend nothing, or your costs may go through the roof.
+In this article we discuss how much everything costs, and how you get what you pay (or don't pay).

-You most likely already have a text editor (often Notepad on Windows, gedit on Linux, TextEdit on the Mac).
-But, as you'll soon learn, you'll have an easier time writing code if the editor color-codes and checks your syntax, and assists you with structure.
+You likely have a text editor: such as, Notepad on Windows, Gedit on Linux, TextEdit on Mac.
+You'll have an easier time writing code if you choose an editor that color-codes, checks your syntax, and assists you with code structure.

-Many editors are free, for example, Bluefish, TextWrangler, Eclipse, and Netbeans.
-Some of them, like Sublime Text, you can freely test as long as you like, but you're encouraged to pay.
-Some, like PhpStorm, can cost between a few dozen and 200 dollars, depending on which plan you buy.
-Some of them, like Microsoft Visual Studio, cost hundreds or thousands of dollars (although Visual Studio Express is free for individual developers or open source projects.
+Many editors are free, for example Brackets, Bluefish, TextWrangler, Eclipse, Netbeans, and Visual Studio Code.
+Some, like Sublime Text, you can test as long as you like, but you're encouraged to pay.
+Some, like PhpStorm, can cost between a few dozen and 200 dollars, depending on the plan you purchase.
+Some of them, like Microsoft Visual Studio, can cost hundreds, or thousands of dollars; though Visual Studio Community is free for individual developers or open source projects.
 Often, for-pay editors will have a trial version.

 Price does not reliably reflect a text editor's quality or usefulness.
-You have to try it for yourself and make up your mind as to whether a given editor meets your needs.
-For example, Sublime Text is cheap but comes with many free plugins that can greatly extend its functionality.
+You have to try it for yourself and decide if it meets your needs.
+For example, Sublime Text is cheap, but comes with many free plugins that can greatly extend its functionality.

-Your system probably already includes a simple image editor or viewer (Paint on Windows, Eye of Gnome on Ubuntu, Preview on the Mac).
-But those programs are limited and soon you'll want a more robust editor to add layers, effects, and grouping.
+Your system likely includes a simple image editor, or viewer: Paint on Windows, Eye of Gnome on Ubuntu, Preview on Mac.
+Those programs are relatively limited, you'll soon want a more robust editor to add layers, effects, and grouping.

-You can use any of them.
-They all feature roughly the same functionality (although some of them are so complete that you'll never use every feature provided).
-However, if at some point you need to exchange ongoing projects with other designers, you should first find out what tools they're using.
+You can use any of them, as they will have similar functionality, though some are so comprehensive you'll never use every feature.
+If at some point you need to exchange projects with other designers, you should find out what tools they're using.
 Editors can all export finished projects to standard file formats, but each editor saves ongoing projects in its own specialized format.
 Most of the images on the internet are copyrighted, so it is better to check the license of the file before you use it.
 Sites like Pixabay provide images under CC0 license, so you can use, edit and publish them even with modification for commercial use.

-For audio files, you can find free software (Audacity, Wavosaur) or pay up to a few hundred dollars (Sony Sound Forge, Adobe Audition).
-Video-editing software likewise can be free (PiTiVi, OpenShot for Linux, iMovie for Mac), less than $100 (Adobe Premiere Elements), or several hundred dollars (Adobe Premiere Pro, Avid Media Composer, Final Cut Pro).
-The software you bought with your digital camera may already cover all your needs.
+For audio files, you can find free software (Audacity, Wavosaur), or paying up to a few hundred dollars (Sound Forge, Adobe Audition).
+Likewise, video-editing software can be free (PiTiVi, OpenShot for Linux, iMovie for Mac), less than $100 (Adobe Premiere Elements), or several hundred dollars (Adobe Premiere Pro, Avid Media Composer, Final Cut Pro).
+The software you received with your digital camera may cover all your needs.

 You need a computer.
-Costs vary tremendously depending on your budget and where you live.
-To publish a barebones website, you only need a basic computer capable of launching an editor and a browser, so the price for entry is quite low.
+Costs can vary tremendously, depending on your budget, and where you live.
+To publish a barebones website, you only need a basic computer capable of launching an editor, and a Web browser, so the entry level can be quite low.

-Of course you need a more serious computer if you want to produce heavier designs, touch up photos, or produce audio and video files.
+Of course, you'll need a more serious computer if you want to produce complicated designs, touch up photos, or produce audio and video files.

 You need to upload content to a remote server (see Hosting below), so you need a modem.
-Most of the time your ISP can rent Internet connectivity to you for a few dollars per month, though your budget might vary, depending on your location.
+Your ISP can rent Internet connectivity to you for a few dollars per month, though your budget might vary, depending on your location.

 Make sure that you have sufficient bandwidth:

-- On the other hand, you'll probably need serious DSL, cable, or fiber access if you want a flashier website with hundreds of files, or if you want to deliver heavy video/audio files directly from your web server.
-It may cost the same as low-bandwidth access, or several hundred dollars per month for professional use.
+- On the other hand, you'll need a high-bandwidth connection, such as DSL, cable, or fiber access, if you want a more advanced website with hundreds of files, or if you want to deliver heavy video/audio files directly from your web server.
+It could cost the same as low-bandwidth access, upwards to several hundred dollars per month for more professional needs.

 Hosting providers charge you according to how much bandwidth your website consumes.
-This depends on how many people and robots access your content during a given time and on how much server space your content takes up (that's why people usually store their videos on dedicated services such as Youtube, Dailymotion, and Vimeo).
-For instance, your provider may have a plan that includes up to several thousand visitors per day for "reasonable" bandwidth usage.
-Be careful, however as this is defined differently from one hosting provider to another).
-As a rule of thumb, consider that reliable paid personal hosting costs around ten to fifteen dollars per month.
+This depends on how many people, and Web crawling robots, access your content during a given time, and how much server space your content takes up.
+This is why people usually store their videos on dedicated services such as YouTube, Dailymotion, and Vimeo.
+For example, your provider may have a plan that includes up to several thousand visitors per day, for "reasonable" bandwidth usage.
+Be careful, however as this is defined differently from one hosting provider to another.
+Keep in mind that reliable, paid, personal hosting can cost around ten to fifteen dollars per month.

-Your domain name has to be purchased by a domain name provider (a registrar).
-Your hosting provider may also be a registrar (1&1, Gandi for instance are at the same time registrars and hosting providers).
+Your domain name has to be purchased through a domain name provider (a registrar).
+Your hosting provider may also be a registrar (Ionos, Gandi for instance are at the same time registrars and hosting providers).
 The domain name usually costs $5-15 per year.
-The cost varies depending on
+This cost varies depending on:

-- Local obligations (some country top-level domain names are more costly, since different countries set different prices)
+- Local obligations: some country top-level domain names are more costly, as different countries set different prices.

-- Services associated with the domain name: some registrars provide spam protection by hiding your postal address and email address behind their own addresses (respectively, the postal address can be provided c/o the registrar, the email address can be hidden behind an alias belonging to the registrar).
+- Services associated with the domain name: some registrars provide spam protection by hiding your postal address and email address behind their own addresses: the postal address can be provided in care of the registrar, and your email address can be obscured via your registrar's alias.

-When you want to publish a website, you could do everything by yourself: set up a database (if need be), put up a Content Management System or CMS (like Wordpress, Dotclear, spip, etc.), upload pre-made templates or your own templates.
+When you want to publish a website, you could do everything by yourself: set up a database (if needed), Content Management System, or CMS (like Wordpress, Dotclear, spip, etc.), upload pre-made or your own templates.

-You could also rely on your hosting provider's already set-up environments, usually for the same monthly fee of ten to fifteen dollars, or subscribe directly to a dedicated hosting service with pre-packaged CMS's (eg. Wordpress, Tumblr, Blogger).
-In the latter case, you won't have to pay anything, but you may have less control over templating.
+You could use your hosting provider's environment, for roughly ten to fifteen dollars per month, or subscribe directly to a dedicated hosting service with pre-packaged CMSs (e.g., Wordpress, Tumblr, Blogger).
+For the latter, you won't have to pay anything, but you may have less control over templating and other options.